benvanik/vr.js/README.md

 could be distorted/color corrected.

 ### Pure Javascript Drivers

+An [experimental pure Javascript driver for Chrome](https://github.com/benvanik/vr.js/tree/master/experimental/usb-driver) is available here.
+It works on OS X and Linux and requires a small tweak before it can work, but shows the promise!

 Chrome apps have the [chrome.usb](http://developer.chrome.com/trunk/apps/usb.html) API allowing direct access to devices.
 Implementing the sensor communication